-Hiring an HVAC company will make the process simpler for you.
+Hiring an Legacy Heating and Cooling will make the process simpler for you.
 They know the materials you need and how to correctly place the lights for maximum efficiency.
 The lights can be placed in the ductwork, the air return, and the air handler.

 Here are the two types of UV lights and how they can work with your HVAC system:

 - Air Sterilization – This type is for disinfecting your air.
 If you want to sanitize the air you breathe at home, you can get a complete unit to help you.
 This unit is installed in your system’s return air duct.